 Join our Patreon for as little as $3!

 According to Einstein’s field equations for GR, the Universe was not static and had to be in a state of expansion (otherwise, the force of gravity would cause it to contract).
 While Einstein resisted this idea initially and tried to propose a mysterious force that held the Universe in equilibrium (his “Cosmological Constant”), the observations of Edwin Hubble in the 1920s showed that the Universe is expanding.
 Quantum theory also predicts that the vacuum of space is filled with energy that goes unnoticed because conventional methods can only measure changes in energy (rather than its total amount).

 By the 1990s, new observatories like the Hubble Space Telescope (HST) pushed the boundaries of astronomy and cosmology.
 Thanks to surveys like the Hubble Deep Fields (HDF), astronomers could see objects as they appeared over 13 billion light-years (or less than a billion years after the Big Bang).
 To their surprise, they discovered that for the past 4 billion years, the rate of expansion has been accelerating.
-This led to what is known as “the old cosmological constant problem,” where gravity is weaker on cosmological scales, or a mysterious force is driving cosmic expansion.
+This led to what is known as the “the old cosmological constant problem,” which implies one of two things.

 “[W]hether the vacuum energy actually gravitates – exerting a gravitational force and changing the expansion of the universe.
 If yes, then why is its gravity so much weaker than predicted?
 If the vacuum does not gravitate at all, what is causing the cosmic acceleration?
 We don’t know what dark energy is, but we need to assume it exists in order to explain the universe’s expansion.
 Similarly, we also need to assume there is a type of invisible matter presence, dubbed dark matter, to explain how galaxies and clusters evolved to be the way we observe them today.”